Deqa Yasin

-Deqa Yasin Hagi Yusuf is a Human Rights advocate and Social Justice activist, specifically in the areas of gender equality, women's empowerment, disability, children and minority rights.
+Deqa Yasin Hagi Yusuf is a Somali human rights advocate and social justice activist, specifically in the areas of gender equality, women's empowerment, disability, children and minority rights.
 In 2017 she was appointed the Minister for Women and Human Rights in Somalia and she served until October 2020.

 Life

 Yusuf was born in Merka and raised in Somalia.
 Yusuf completed her university studies in Turin in Italy in the late 1990s, where she worked as a cultural mediator and Youth Centre Coordinator at the Alouan Youth Centre.
 She supported cultural integration for second-generation immigrants, including assisting them in regularising their legal status to enable them to access their rights to education and employment.
 She helped found the Comitato di Solidarietà con il Popolo Somalo (the Solidarity Committee with the Somali People) in the Piemonte Region to raise funds in aid of people affected by the civil war in Somalia.
 Deqa moved to Toronto in Canada, in the early 2000s and worked as a civil servant, providing social services to vulnerable Canadian citizens for close to 10 years.

 On her return to Somalia in 2012, she was involved in both women's empowerment and human rights as the Operations Manager for the IIDA Women's Development Organisation. a civil society organisation promoting peace building, women's empowerment and human rights in Somalia since 1991.

 Deqa served as Minister of Women and Human Rights Development of the Federal Republic of Somalia between 2017 and 2020.
 In her capacity as minister, she, inter alia, led Somalia in the ratification process of the UN Convention on the Rights of Persons with Disabilities (CRPD).
 She organized women from across the country to develop the Somali Women’s Charter, a first for Somalia.
 She saw this as a time of change for women as they will be able to participate in the first one-person one vote election in Somalia in 2020/2021.
 Deqa also initiated numerous legislations designed to uphold and protect the rights of vulnerable groups.
 She actively participated in the advancement of global norms, standards and policies on human rights and conflict and fragility in her capacity as a member of the World Bank Group's first strategy for Fragility, Conflict, and Violence Sounding Board.
 She was also part of the advisory team for the Organization for Economic Cooperation and Development (OECD) study on Gender Equality and Women's Empowerment in Fragile and Conflict-Affected Situations.